Which Of The Following Statements About Capital Structure Are Correct

 • Tax Benefits: Lowering the weighted average cost of capital (WACC) through interest deductions.

-On the flip side, - Financial Distress Costs: Bankruptcy expenses, loss of customer confidence, and management turnover. - Agency Costs: Conflicts between shareholders and debt holders, such as managers prioritizing debt repayment over shareholder returns.
+Worth adding: - Financial Distress Costs: Bankruptcy expenses, loss of customer confidence, and management turnover. - Agency Costs: Conflicts between shareholders and debt holders, such as managers prioritizing debt repayment over shareholder returns.

 3. Pecking Order Theory: Hierarchy of Financing Preferences